 What the next 10 years of Star Wars might look like

 Lucasfilm hasn’t really laid out what its specific plan for the future is.
-The only upcoming Star Wars movies with set release dates are Solo: A Star Wars Story and Star Wars: Episode IX.
-We do know that Lucasfilm plans to release a movie in 2020.
+The only upcoming Star Wars movie with a set release date is Star Wars: Episode IX.
+Lucasfilm does apparently plan to release a movie in 2020.
 And it’s believed that we’re going to keep getting a movie a year after that.